Duet3D/RepRapFirmware/BuildInstructions.md

 5. Open Eclipse and import RepRapFirmware, FreeRTOS and CoreNG projects.

-6. Right click "RepRapFirmware" project and select Properties.
-Go To "C/C++ Build -> Settings" and change the path: /usr/local/bin/ (or some other other path where arm-none-eabi-g++ and other binaries are located)
+6. In Windows -> Preferences -> C/C++ -> Build -> Build Variables set GccPath to the

-7. Do the same for CoreNG project.
+  folder where arm-none-eabi-g++ can be found.

-8. Build CoreNG and FreeRTOS first, then RepRapFirmware.
+7. Build CoreNG and FreeRTOS first, then RepRapFirmware.
 The Duet WiFi and Duet Ethernet builds of RRF use the SAM4E build of CoreNG.
 The Duet085 build of RRF (which also runs on the Duet06) uses the SAM3X build of CoreNG.
 The RADDS build of RRF has its own build of CoreNG.